$\ell_0$-penalized maximum likelihood for sparse directed acyclic graphs: Introduction

-It is well-known that in general, there exists another DAG $D$ such that the distribution ${\cal N}(0,\Sigma_0)$ is Markovian with respect to $D$.
-The set of all such other DAGs build the so-called Markov equivalence class ${\cal E}(D_0)$ which can be characterized in terms of a bi-directed graph \citep[cf.]{ander97}.
-The Markov equivalence class ${\cal E}(D_0)$ can be identified from the observational data distribution ${\cal N}(0,\Sigma_0)$ under the assumption of faithfulness.

-\emph{Definition of faithfulness \citep[cf.]{sgs00}:} For a DAG $D$, a distribution $P$ is called \emph{faithful} with respect to $D$ if and only if all conditional independences are encoded by the DAG $D$.

-Faithfulness is stronger than a Markov assumption: the latter allows to infer some conditional independences from the DAG while the former requires that \emph{all} of them can be inferred from the DAG (i.e. also the ones which are entailed by a Markov condition).
-Failure of faithfulness is ``rare'', having Lebesgue measure zero, if the edge weights (the coefficients in the equivalent linear structural equation model) are chosen from a distribution which is absolutely continuous with respect to Lebesgue measure.
-However, for statistical estimation, we often require sufficiently strong detectability of conditional dependencies, given by the notion of strong faithfulness.

-\emph{Definition of strong faithfulness in the Gaussian case \citep{zhang03}:} For a DAG $D$, a Gaussian distribution $P$ is called $\tau$-\emph{strongly faithful} with respect to $D$ if and only if
+It is well known that, in general, there exists another DAG $D$ such that the distribution ${\cal N}(0,\Sigma_0)$ is Markovian with respect to $D$.
+Assuming faithfulness (see below), the set of all such other DAGs build the so-called Markov equivalence class ${\cal E}(D_0)$ which can be characterized in terms of a chain graph with undirected and directed edges; cf. \citet{ander97}.
+The Markov equivalence class ${\cal E}(D_0)$ can be identified from the observational data distribution ${\cal N}(0,\Sigma_0)$ under the assumption of faithfulness. \textit{Definition of faithfulness}; \textit{cf. Spirtes}, \textit{Glymour and Scheines} (\citeyear{sgs00}): For a DAG~$D$, a distribution $P$ is called \textit{faithful} with respect to $D$ if and only if all conditional independences are encoded by the DAG $D$.
+Faithfulness is stronger than a Markov assumption: the latter allows us to infer some conditional independences from the DAG while the former requires that \textit{all} of them can be inferred from the DAG (i.e., only the ones which are entailed by a Markov condition).
+Failure of faithfulness is ``rare,'' having Lebesgue measure zero, if the edge weights (the coefficients in the equivalent linear structural equation model) are chosen from a distribution which is absolutely continuous with respect to Lebesgue measure.\vadjust{\goodbreak} However, for statistical estimation, we often require sufficiently strong detectability of conditional dependencies, given by the notion of strong faithfulness. \textit{Definition of strong faithfulness in the Gaussian case} [\textit{Zhang and Spirtes} (\citeyear{zhang03})]: For a DAG $D$, a Gaussian distribution $P$ is called $\tau$-\textit{strongly faithful} with respect to $D$ if and only if